OpenCogLabRepository/OpenCogLabRepository.github.io/index.md

 				<p class="text-justify">
 					Open Cog Lab is a repository of openly shared computerized experiments for assessing cognitive function.
 					A variety of tasks for assessing different cognitive functions are available for download.
+					As this is a colaborative repository, feel free to share your own experiments!
 				</p>
 			</div>
 <!-- 			<div class="col-md-2"> <i class="fa fa-share-alt fa-3x"></i></div> -->